 They were the same young heroes that he had recruited and then abandoned.
 Perhaps if he had stayed with the League, things would have turned out differently.
 After all, he was the person who put together this substandard group and then walked away.
 He had virtually condemned them to death.

 When J’onn decided to re-form the original League, naturally Aquaman was on the list.
-He remembered talking to J’onn that day, careful to hide his emotions, his guilt, and he politely declined, citing the need to rebuild Atlantis after the Crisis.
+He remembered talking to J’onn that day, careful to hide his emotions, his guilt, and he politely declined, citing the need to rebuild Atlantis and New Venice after the Crisis.
 That had been a lie.
 While Atlantis had suffered some damage, most of it had been repaired swiftly.
-Even Tritonis, which had been almost completely destroyed, was arising again under the name of New Tritonis and was already habitable once more.
-The truth was that he felt he just couldn’t face the League again — until now.
+Even Tritonis, which had been almost completely destroyed by shadow demons during the Crisis, was arising again under a rapid civic rebuilding project and was already habitable once more despite missing a protective dome. (*) And although Ocean Master had caused an explosion that devastated downtown New Venice, Florida, shortly afterward, there had been no fatalities, and the structures were already being rebuilt without his help. (*) The truth was that, after abandoning the team for personal reasons, he felt he just couldn’t face the League again — until now.

 The Priority One signal was not sent out on a lark.
 It meant the most grave of dangers, so the aquatic avenger contacted Superman and met him at Metropolis Harbor.
 Aquaman had shirked his duty to the JLA once.
 He would not do so again.